Cristina Bontaș: 1992 Olympic Games

 Together with Lavinia Miloşovici, Gina Gogean, Mirela Paşca, Vanda Hădărean, and Maria Neculiţă, Bontaş was a team member of the Romanian team at the 1992 Olympics in Barcelona, Spain.
-In the team finals she had once again the highest contributing score of all her colleagues, highlighted by an average 9.95 on the floor exercise.
-She qualified first in the floor finals, third all around and fifth in the balance beam finals.
+In the team finals, she had once again the highest contributing score of all her colleagues, highlighted by an average of 9.95 on the floor exercise.
+She qualified first in the floor finals, third all around, and fifth in the balance beam finals.
 She won silver with the team, tied for the bronze medal on floor exercise with Tatiana Gutsu and Shannon Miller, and placed fourth in the all-around and beam finals.

-Post retirement
+Post-retirement

-Bontaş retired after the 1992 Olympic games.
-She first coached in Romania and did some TV commentaries for gymnastics events.
+Bontaş retired after the 1992 Olympic Games.
+She first coached in Romania and did some TV commentary for gymnastics events.
 Later, she coached in Italy and in Wales.
 When the contract in Wales was up, Bontaş immigrated to Canada to coach at Hamilton's Mountain Star Gymnastics.
-She went back to Romania in 1998 to marry, returning to Canada without husband Gabi Tăntaru while they waited for immigration papers.
-After several months, her husband was able to join her in Canada, he too coaching at Hamilton Mountain Gym Elites (formerly Mountain Star Gymnastics).
-The couple have a daughter named Elissa, also a gymnast, born April 1999 and a son Eric, born in April 2002.
+She went back to Romania in 1998 to marry, returning to Canada without her husband, Gabi Tăntaru, while they waited for immigration papers.
+After several months, her husband was able to join her in Canada; he was also coaching at Hamilton Mountain Gym Elites (formerly Mountain Star Gymnastics).
+The couple has a daughter named Elissa, also a gymnast, born in April 1999, and a son Eric, born in April 2002.